 Given the demand for housing in Rotherham, you will have to wait to be offered accommodation.
 You can use this time to consider all your options and work out what type of accommodation may be best suited to you given your income, circumstances and needs.
-Advice can be found on a range of options through completing the online Housing Options Guide but you may wish to consider the following questions before you decide on whether you can afford to take on a tenancy or to find out what you need to consider before you commit to a tenancy.
+You may wish to consider the following questions before you decide on whether you can afford to take on a tenancy or to find out what you need to consider before you commit to a tenancy.

 Have you worked out your budget?

 Do you know the cost of running your home?

 How are you going to move and have you considered the cost?

 Do you need further help or support?

 You will need to understand your income in order to plan for the costs involved in furnishing, running and maintaining your home.
 Costs are difficult to calculate but you will need to be realistic when estimating the cost for things such as gas, electric,water, food and other weekly costs that you will need to cover when you have your own home.
 The online budget planner will be useful for you to complete in order to understand your income and expenditure.

 If you have not managed your own home before then you may not be aware of what you will need to pay for.
 Most properties allocated through KeyChoices are completely unfurnished and you may well need to buy some or all of the following;